Test-Time Compute Games: Introduction

 \item We show that the above auction mechanism is socially optimal, and it guarantees that users always obtain at least their second-best achievable value for the task and providers secure non-negative profits.

 \end{enumerate}

-To complement our theoretical results, we conduct experiments with multiple instruct models from the \texttt{Llama} and \texttt{Qwen} families, as well as reasoning models distilled from \texttt{DeepSeek-R1}, on math and science benchmark datasets.
-Our results show that the existing pay-for-compute market is up to $19\%$ (socially) inefficient, as measured by the Price of Anarchy.\footnote{The code for our experiments is publicly available at \url{https://github.com/Networks-Learning/strategic-ttc}.}
+To complement our theoretical results, we conduct experiments with multiple instruct models from the \texttt{Llama} and \texttt{Qwen} families, as well as reasoning models distilled from \texttt{DeepSeek-R1}, on math, science, and open-ended question answering benchmark datasets.
+Our results show that the existing pay-for-compute market is up to $19\%$ (socially) inefficient, as measured by the Price of Anarchy.\footnote{The code for our experiments is publicly available at \url{https://github.com/Human-Centric-Machine-Learning/strategic-ttc}.}

 \xhdr{Further related work} Our work connects to the rapidly growing literature on the economic and strategic aspects of machine learning systems~\citep{KleinbergMono,tsirtsisStrategic,einav2025a,saig2025evolutionary,rosenfeld2025machinelearningmaximizewelfare,gauthierstatistical}, and more specifically, LLMs-as-a-service~\citep{duetting2024mechanism,la2024language,mahmood2024pricing,laufer2024fine,cai2025are,saig2024incentivizing,bergemann2025economicslargelanguagemodels,velasco2025llmoverchargingyoutokenization, velasco2025auditingpaypertokenlargelanguage, iyer2025sellserviceuncertainoutcomes,cao2025pay,sun2025coincountinginvisiblereasoning}.
 Therein, most closely related to ours is a strand of recent works that analyzes the incentives of providers of LLM-as-a-service when they act strategically.
 Specifically,~\citet{velasco2025llmoverchargingyoutokenization,velasco2025auditingpaypertokenlargelanguage} study how providers can overcharge users by misreporting the number of tokens used by the LLM to encode a given text, and introduce an auditing method to detect such behavior.
 In a similar vein,~\citet{sun2025coincountinginvisiblereasoning} and~\citet{cao2025pay} consider a setting where a provider injects additional reasoning tokens to inflate the user's payment, while~\cite{saig2024incentivizing} and~\citet{cai2025are} study a scenario in which providers have a financial incentive to be unfaithful to users by deploying cheaper-to-run models to maximize profit.